Quality site requirements

 - Move returns from real users to a dummy user with no permissions as soon as you can and certainly at the end of each day.

-- Attachments must be in PDF format and are limited to 15MB.
+- Attachments must be in PDF format and are limited to 5 of 3MB each.
 If your scan is larger, try at a lower pixel rate (150 pixels/inch is adequate).
-[TSQuestion] What scans can be attached?
-Will state scans be allowed?

 - More details on the ERO process and Tax identity theft are addressed on separate resource pages.